shreyansh26/Red-Teaming-Language-Models-with-Language-Models/README.md

 * [Pythia-6.9B](https://huggingface.co/EleutherAI/pythia-6.9b)
 * [Phi-1.5](https://huggingface.co/microsoft/phi-1_5.)

 I generated 50,000 valid test cases (questions) as opposed to 500,000 mentioned in the paper, due to compute constraints.
-A small percantge of the test cases were succesful in being able to elicit toxic language behavior from these models.
+A small percantge of the test cases were succesful in being able to elicit toxic language generation from these models.

 For Toxicity detection, I have used [Detoxify](https://github.com/unitaryai/detoxify).